Relation between structure and functionality in photosynthetic antenna complex of green sulfur bacteria: efficiency under natural sunlight pumping: Conclusions

 The chlorosome has been modeled as three adjacent concentric cylindrical aggregates coupled to a dimeric baseplate.
 The trapped current per RC and the internal efficiency have been chosen as the two main figures of merit and we have demonstrated that for the chlorosome coupled to the dimeric baseplate the trapped current matches the RC closure rate, while the internal efficiency is about $\sim80\%$.
 In order to investigate the high efficiency of natural systems, we have considered smaller systems composed of a single wall cylindrical aggregate coupled to a baseplate: the MT model, used to build up the entire chlorosome, and other mathematical models, obtained by changing the $\beta$ angle of each TDM with respect to the main axis of the cylinder.
 In particular we focused our study on two mathematical models: the RD model, where all the TDMs have random orientation in the space, and the PD model, where all the TDMs are parallel to the cylinder axis ($\beta=0^\circ$).
 The main foundings presented in this paper confirm that natural models show the largest values of trapped current and internal efficiency and their behavior is strictly related to their geometry.
 In fact, natural models (single cylinder MT model and the entire chlorosome coupled to the dimeric baseplate) are characterized by the typical orientation of their TDMs with respect to the cylinder axis ($\beta=55^\circ$), that ensures a fast MC-FRET from the cylinder to the baseplate, faster than all the other radiative and non-radiative processes.

-Our results demonstrate the non trivial interplay of geometry and functionality in realistic light-harvesting systems, showing that the specific symmetry present in natural complexes is optimal for energy transfer.
-Proving the sensibility of energy transfer on the specific dipole disposition and orientation, our analysis will inspire the design of artificial light-harvesting systems.
+The emergence of fast energy transfer only in the natural models has been investigated by studying the MC-FRET from each single cylinder eigenstate to the baseplate $K_{m,BPL}$, where $m$ stands for an eigenstate of the cylinder.
+The main results show that only the MT model can support rapid MC-FRET rates within the $k_BT$ energy region at room temperature.
+These fast transfer rates correspond to both superradiant states of the cylinder and subradiant ones, revealing that for such closely spaced aggregates, energy transfer efficiency is not determined by the net dipole moment of the eigenstates alone.
+To determine the general conditions which allow efficient energy transfer in natural models remains a pivotal question in quantum biology and represents a compelling direction for future research.